Bylaws of the Council of Graduate School Programs

-- The department, program, or institute proposing the course submits the stipulated number of copies of a complete Graduate School Application for Approval of a New Course form to The Graduate School.
+- The department, program, or institute proposing the course submits a complete Graduate School Application for Approval of a New Course form to The Graduate School.

 - The department, program or institute proposing the course submits at least three names of reviewers external to the program who posses expertise in the academic field of the proposed course.

-- The course proposal is submitted to at least three of these external reviewers for evaluation and comment.
+- The course proposal is submitted to at least two of these external reviewers for evaluation and comment.

-a.
-Clear description of the course's goals and content, including for purposes of illustration a relatively detailed schedule, a list of readings, and the evaluation procedure.
+- Clear description of the course's goals and content, including for purposes of illustration a relatively detailed schedule, a list of readings, and the evaluation procedure.
 The evaluation segment should indicate the percent of grade dependent on tests, papers, class presentations, and class participation, while recognizing that not every course will utilize all of these evaluative categories.
 The syllabus must include a statement about academic integrity.

 - The appropriate Curriculum Review Committee recommends action to the Council:

-c.
-Request for further information/clarification.
-In this case, the Curriculum Review Committee returns the proposal to the department, program, or institute for clarification or correction.
-At times, the Curriculum Review Committee may ask the faculty member proposing a course to attend a committee meeting to answer questions or clarify issues.
+- Request for further information/clarification.
+In this case, a Curriculum Review Committee returns the proposal to the department, program, or institute for clarification or correction.
+At times, a Curriculum Review Committee may ask the faculty member proposing a course to attend a committee meeting to answer questions or clarify issues.

-d.
-Not approve the proposal.
-Failure to recommend adoption can be due to negative external reviews or refusal of the department, program, or institute to consider the suggestions made by the Curriculum Review Committee.
+- Not approve the proposal.
+Failure to recommend adoption can be due to negative external reviews or refusal of the department, program, or institute to consider the suggestions made by a Curriculum Review Committee.
 The proposal is returned to the department, program or institute for final revision or retraction.

-e.
-If course duplication appears to be an issue, the Curriculum Review Committee may offer one of two solutions:
+- If course duplication appears to be an issue, a Curriculum Review Committee may offer one of two solutions:

 - The course be cross-listed with the two departments involved.

 - The existing course be made available to the students who would be served under the proposed course, thereby alleviating the need for said course.